-Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2011 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C 2 Is a series a list manual of 10

-- C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+Yes No C2 Do you have a policy of placing students on a waiting list?
+X C2 If yes, please answer the questions below for Fall 2016 admissions: • C2 Number of qualified applicants offered a place on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted Yes No C2 Is your waiting list ranked?
+C2 If yes, do you release that information to students?
+C2 Do you release that information to school counselors?